pedalboard/pedalboard-hw/README.md

   - In Schematic Editor: File -> Page Settings -> Update Issue Date and Revision (with export to other sheets)
   - In PCB Editor: File -> Page Settings -> Update Issue Date and Revision
   - Update CHANGES.md (release date)
+  - UpdateREADME.md
-  - Update the README.md to link the versioned docs.
+     - link the versioned docs.
+     - link to a (optinally new) Digikey revision

 2. Create a Tag and push it.